CADEN HAYNOR / NEWS EDITOR

 “People had to email their teachers and get extensions because they couldn’t get into their portals and it was really stressful,” Lenihan said.
 “I feel like our access to USD sites needs to be fixed.
 I am a lifelong hater of Duo Mobile and I avoid checking my assignments because I hate the two factor authentication so much.
 We need better ways to get to our portals.”

-One of the sites affected was the housing portal, which students could not access as the housing deadline approached at 4 p.m. on March 2.
-As a result, USD extended the deadline to submit the 2026-2027 housing application one more day.
+One of the sites affected was the housing portal, which students could not access as the housing application deadline approached at 4 p.m. on March 2.
+As a result, USD extended the deadline to submit the 2026-2027 application to the next day.
 USD Residential Life sent an email on March 3 advising students on a possible strategy to get around the issue.

 “To get around the ‘502 Bad Gateway’ error, clear your browser history for the past week, including browsing data, cookies, and cached images/files,” the email read.
 “After clearing this, fully close your browser (such as Chrome) and reopen the housing portal in a new browser window.
 This should allow you to log in successfully.”

-The USD Vista requested an in-person interview with a person in USD’s Information Technology Services (ITS).
-After University Public Affairs stated they would see if anyone was available for an in-person interview, USD ITS responded with a statement explaining how they located the issue and fixed it.
+The USD Vista requested an in-person interview with an individual in USD’s Information Technology Services (ITS) department.
+After University Public Affairs stated they would check if anyone was available for an in-person interview, USD ITS responded with a statement explaining that they located and fixed the issue.

 “After a thorough analysis, our technical staff pinpointed the problem: the latest version of the CAS authentication system (implemented a couple of weeks ago) uses more data in its cookies than the previous version and, over time (which varies by user), those cookies become inoperable,” ITS stated.
 “Once diagnosed, our staff increased the memory buffer size, which immediately resolved the issue.
 Please note that none of the USD systems were down during that time and most users did not experience this problem at all.”